poissonconsulting/bbousuite/paper/paper.md

 # Statement of need

-Boreal Caribou are endangered.
-Different jurisdictions different methods.
+Boreal Caribou are found in most provinces and territories in Canada and have been listed as threatened since 2003 [@ECCC_2023].
+Each jurisdiction has their own monitoring program responsible boreal caribou.
+There are multiple methods that are found in literature for how to estimate population growth which can make cross jurisdictional conversations on the health of the species complex.
+The suite of tools in `bbousuite` allows jurisdictions to use simple standardized method for reporting population growth.

-There is an existing web-based application [@eacker_webbased_2019] but ...
+There is an existing web-based application [@eacker_webbased_2019] for estimating population growth rate but users found it difficult to use if they were not familiar with Bayesian statistics and had too many options to be a standarized method.

 # Technical details